jabeaudry/strava-activity-visualizer/README.md

 ### Infobox
 <img width="235" alt="image" src="https://user-images.githubusercontent.com/56971054/176043166-556387c2-2c0f-437a-95c6-5bffc7125a39.png">

-When the user hovers over a bar from the graph, the activity is displayed, along with the current week.
-Additionally, the time spent practicing said sport is shown in contrast with the year's total moving time.
+When the user hovers over a bar from the graph, the activity is displayed along with the current week.
+The time spent practicing said sport is also shown in contrast with the year's total moving time.